wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 = 3.4 =
 - Consolidated "Brute Force" features by moving all such features to the "Brute Force" menu.
 - Improved the file change detection scan feature: Introduced a button allowing admin to view the file change results from the last scan and fixed small bug whereby the change detected flag was not being cleared for applicable cases.
-- Fixed a small bug with "rename login page" feature.
+- Fixed a small bug with "rename login page" (hide admin login) feature.
 - Made wp-config.php and .htaccess file backups more secure.
 Thanks to @TheAssurer for the tip.
 - Made the login code more robust by catering for cases where the "wp_login" action was not passing 2 parameters.